NamanSatish/namansatish.github.io/_projects/splang.md

 There is inconsistent conversion from duration_ms to displayed duration in the Spotify UI.
 For example, Sweet Home Alabama by Lynyrd Skynyrd is displayed as 4:43, but the duration_ms is 283800.
 When playing the song, it may initially flash 4:44 in the playback bar UI, but will then change to 4:43.
 Different times are displayed on the WebUI vs the CEF application.
 While timings were completely unpredictable in the WebUI, the CEF application was consistent with most songs, 89 of my randomly sampled songs successfully converted to the correct seconds value, however Sweet Home Alabama never achieved the 4:43 seconds value without ruining the conversion for other songs.

+The only consistent way to get the correct seconds value is to use the CEF application's displayed seconds value once added to your playlist.
+Search results on the CEF application may occasionally display the correct seconds value, but this is not guaranteed.

 <div class="container l-page">
     <div class="row align-items-center text-center">
         <div class="col">